OUR STAR TREK FOUND ITEM PROP GLASSES

 * This looks like a standard scotch whiskey glass except the stem is too long.

-* The one shown on the right is a Judel Vintner's II cordial glass, 4.25" tall.
+* The glass on the right is a Judel Vinter's II cordial glass, 4.25 inches tall.

 * Judel Glass is still in business but this line has been discontinued.